 1. Keep it consistent

-In order to make the most of integrating marketing strategies, consistency is key.
+To make the most of integrating marketing strategies, consistency is key.

 2. Share relevant data